Year Started: 1969

 When Royal Caribbean Cruise Lines was founded 1969 by a diverse collection of Norwegian companies, the name and company focus was intended to meld the majestic reputation of the Norwegian royal class with the dawning age of dedicated Caribbean cruising out of Miami.
-Today, RCI is also a major player in Alaska, Mexico, New England/Canada, Hawaii, and Europe, too, but being merely another cruise line is not what they are most noted for; the mainstay of their reputation is for building ever larger and more innovative vessels that pack in more features per ship than most cruise lines can manage to extend across an entire fleet.
-They were the first to put rock climbing on a ship, a skating rink, and on their newest ship, Freedom of the Seas, they even have a "Surf-Rider Wave Pool" which generates a constant, surfable wave of water for surfing or bellyboarding.
+Today, RCCL is also a major player in Alaska, Mexico, New England/Canada, Hawaii, Australia, Europe and Asia, too, but being merely another cruise line is not what they are most noted for; the mainstay of their reputation is for building ever larger and more innovative vessels that offer more features per ship than most cruise lines can manage to extend across an entire fleet.
+They were the first to put rock climbing on a ship, a skating rink, and on their newer ships, Oasis-class, they even have inward facing balcony cabins, a large outdoor “Central Park" and a "Surf-Rider Wave Pool.

-But that is not to say a Royal Caribbean cruise should be missed!
-If any cruise ships deserves to be sampled at least once, as possibly several times, it is one of the Royal Caribbean mega-ships.
-These ships define the concept of "the ship as the destination" more than any other cruiser in the world, with an onboard water park, ice skating, rock climbing, surf riding, a variety of pubs, large casinos, and simply the biggest ship imaginable; larger than Carnival's biggest by over 30%.
+But for avid cruisers - a Royal Caribbean cruise should not be missed!
+If any ship deserves to be tried at least once it is one of Royal Caribbean's mega-ships.
+These ships define the concept of "the ship as the destination" more than any other in the world, with onboard water parks, ice skating, rock climbing, surf riding, a variety of pubs, large casinos, and simply the biggest ships imaginable; larger than Carnival's biggest by almost double.
 Even if you don't care to get wet, skate or climb rocks, don't dismiss the people-watching wow factor.

 With the Vision-class ships (Vision and Splendour of the Seas launched in 1995, 1996), Grandeur and Enchantment of the Seas (1996, 1997) and Rhapsody and Legend of the Seas (1997, 1998), Royal Caribbean made their signature Viking Crown Lounges more easily accessible by perching them atop the "Centrum" (the atrium) giving the ships an easily identifiable space age look.
 These ships also used more glass than had heretofore been thought possible, delighting their passengers with remarkable sea views.

-In November 1999, RCI launched the highly anticipated Voyager of the Seas, at 138,000-tons and 3114 passengers the biggest cruise ship ever, which introduced such further innovations as an ice skating rink, a rock climbing wall, and a rollerblade rink.
-Such is the Voyager's class's immensity that it actually has its own Zip code -- 33132-2028.
+In November 1999, RCI launched the highly anticipated Voyager of the Seas, at 138,000-tons and 3114 passengers it was by far the biggest cruise ship ever.
+The ship introduced such further innovations as an indoor promenade area – an open space running the length of the ship big enough for parades, like a virtual shopping mall at sea.
+The ship had the first ice skating rink, a rock climbing wall, and a rollerblade rink.
+Such was the Voyager's class's immensity that it actually had its own Zip code -- 33132-2028.

-By the end of 2003, Voyager had four sister ships in service; until the delivery of Cunard Line's Queen Mary 2 in December 2003, they were the biggest passenger ships in the world.
-But now RCI has reclaimed the record with its first Ultra Voyager ship, Freedom of the Seas launched in 2006 and now with a sister ship, Liberty of the Seas, launched in May of 2007.
-Fully 18 stories high, Freedom and Liberty of the Seas carries 3,430 passengers (double occupancy) and 1,400 crew.
+By the end of 2003, Voyager also had four sister ships in service; which until the delivery of Cunard Line's Queen Mary 2 in December 2003, they were the biggest passenger ships in the world.
+But then Royal Caribbean reclaimed the record of “world’s largest cruise ship” with its first Ultra Voyager ship, Freedom of the Seas launched in 2006 and now with a sister ships, Liberty of the Seas, launched in May of 2007 and Independence of the Seas launched in 2008.
+Fully 18 stories high, Freedom-class ships carry 3,430 passengers (double occupancy) and 1,400 crew.

-With an average passenger age of 42, fully seven years younger than the industry average, Royal Caribbean has managed to attract a lot more than the stereotypical "overfed, newly wed, or almost dead" passenger, by offering a cruise experience that's at once classy and tons of fun - at a very reasonable price.
-These, make no mistake, are wonderful ships for families with children of all ages, including teens, who have their own private club and disco.
-Service is friendly and efficient and the food much improved.
+With an average passenger age of 42, about five years younger than the industry average, these are wonderful ships for families with children of all ages, including teens, who have their own private club and disco.

 Older ships have somewhat small staterooms by industry standards, while the lines newest ship, Quantum (coming in 2014) will have the largest staterooms on average of any Royal Caribbean ships.